antevis/CarND-Project3-Behavioral_Cloning/writeup_report.md

 Keras out-of-the-box model visualization doesn't seem to work due to incompatibility of pydot package with Python 3.

 ####3.
 Creation of the Training Set & Training Process

 As mentioned above, turns out that the dataset of 8036 steering 'observations' provided by Udaicity contains enough data to create a generator pipeline for successful convergence to Track 1.
 However, in my case this assumes utilizing images from all three 'cameras' and horizontal flipping of all of those triplets.
 This effectively inflated available training data by a factor of six.
 Steering adjustment of +0.25 and -0.25 for left and right images respectively had been applied.

-Here is an example of the triplet with steering angles adjusted for left and right images:
+Here is an example of the triplet:

 ![alt text][triplet]

+Despite being obviously in the middle of the curve, this particular triplet of images has the steering angle of zero.
+If generator encounters this datapoint, it would set angle value to 0.25 and -0.25 to left and right images respectively.

-Ant this the same triplet, flipped horizontally:
+And this the same triplet, flipped horizontally:

 ![alt text][triplet_flipped]

+Note that left becomes right and vice versa.
+Steering angles are inverted (multiplied by -1)

 I deliberately discarded the idea to manipulate the relative distribution of steering angle data, assuming that the distribution of steering angles may be not less important that the angles themselves for the network to infer the optimal driving behavior.
 That said, having a lot of zero angles considered to be a useful feature rather than an obstacle.

 However, to generalize to Track 2, one obviously have to collect some driving data from it.
 Track 2 has a clear separation of carriageway into two lanes for two-way driving throughout the whole track.

 The lanes are rather narrow, leaving little breadth for recovery maneuvers.
-The serpentine nature of the track itself implies that almost the whole driving process is one continuous recovery maneuver.
+The serpentine nature of the track itself implies almost the whole driving process is one continuous recovery maneuver.
 That said, I decided to just drive carefully trying to stay in the left lane as much is possible.
 I choose joystick to control the car and managed to achieve quite good driving, to my subjective judgement of cause, staying within the lane bounds throughout the whole track.

 I recorded 3 full laps of driving Track 2 in both directions, collecting 20097 data points (image 'triplets').
 Here is an example: